carissalow/rapids/docs/features/extracted.rst

-stdduration                 minutes             Standard deviation duration of all unlock episodes. countepisode                episodes            Number of all unlock episodes episodepersensedminutes     episodes/minute     The ratio between the total number of episodes in an epoch divided by the total time (minutes) the phone was sensing data. firstuseafter               minutes             Seconds until the first unlock episode.
+stdduration                 minutes             Standard deviation duration of all unlock episodes. countepisode                episodes            Number of all unlock episodes episodepersensedminutes     episodes/minute     The ratio between the total number of episodes in an epoch divided by the total time (minutes) the phone was sensing data. firstuseafter               minutes             Minutes until the first unlock episode.
 =========================   =================   =============

 **Assumptions/Observations:**